FadhilPM/tp/docs/DeveloperGuide.md

 * **Domain (Email Domain)**: - The part of an email address after the "@" symbol that identifies the mail server handling emails, such as yahoo.com in user@yahoo.com.
 * **Domain Label**: - A part of a domain name, separated by dots, such as www, example, and com in www.yahoo.com.
 * **JAR**: - JAR stands for Java ARchive.
 It is a format based on the widely used ZIP file structure, designed to bundle multiple files into one.
+* **Top-Level Domain** - The first stop after the root zone, basically everything that is after the final dot of a domain name, such as the 'com' of 'youtube.com'

 --------------------------------------------------------------------------------------------------------------------